Statistics

 Deep dive & study plan

-Under the hood, the calculator leans on standard deviations sₓ and sᵧ come from the same datasets, so r stays bounded between −1 and 1 and highlights how tightly the paired values move together.—that’s why we surface the full expression (“r = Σ((x − x̄)(y − ȳ)) / [(n − 1) sₓ sᵧ]”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Standard deviations sₓ and sᵧ come from the same datasets, so r stays bounded between −1 and 1 and highlights how tightly the paired values move together.
+The core relationship is r = Σ((x − x̄)(y − ȳ)) / [(n − 1) sₓ sᵧ], shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist